Shark Island Productions: Wall Boy (2010)

-2010 Nicola Daley for Cinematography - Fiction Drama Shorts at the Australian Cinematographers Society.
+For Wall Boy, Nicola Daley was given an award for Cinematography in the Fiction Drama Shorts at the Australian Cinematographers Society.
 Official Selection at Santa Barbara Film Festival, Ojai Film Festival, L.A Shortsfest, NYC International Film Festival, Korea Asiana Film Festival.

 The Oasis (2008)

-The Oasis was filmed over two years at The Oasis Youth Support Network refuge run by the Salvation Army in Surry Hills, Australia.
-On any night in Australia, 22,000 teenagers are homeless.
-This film follows Captain Paul Moulds and Robbin Moulds and their interactions with the youths using the refuge.
-The stories take an unflinching look at the difficulties and triumphs that happen each day and night.
-Many of these young people have ongoing problems with drug abuse; some of them can be violent, abusive and out of control; some of them seem resistant to attempts to help.
-But whatever is happening in their lives, Paul and Robbin Moulds are there to work with them to assist in turning lives around through supporting them, however often they fall down.
+The Oasis was filmed over two years at The Oasis Youth Support Network refuge run by the Salvation Army in Surry Hills, Sydney, to highlight youth homelessness in Australia.

+It was broadcast on ABC Television on 10 April 2008, and won a number of awards.

 In 2011 The Oasis Homeless Short Film Competition was launched by patron Cate Blanchett, encouraging youth to make a three-minute film about any aspect of homelessness.